ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-ram.md

     <terminal-line lineDelay=100><span style="color: #559cd5;">INFO</span>: Checking your credentials using rosie.
 Please wait.</terminal-line>
     <terminal-line lineDelay=500><span style="color: #559cd5;">INFO</span>: Successfully accessed rosie with your credentials.</terminal-line>
 </terminal-window>

+!!! warning
+    This step needs to be done once for each new session (e.g.: _Gadi_ login, _ARE_ terminal window)

 ### {{ model }} configuration
 {{ model }} is comprised of 2 different suites: a [Regional Ancillary Suite (RAS)](#ras) and a [Regional Nesting Suite (RNS)](#rns).